a3r0id/lightshot-data-miner/README.md

 # lightshot-data-miner
  I had a random idea to make a data miner for lightshot a while back.
 Today a friend brought it to my attention that folks are now mining Lightshot images for valuable information etc...here is a proof of concept!
-This script bruteforces for valid prnt.sc urls and for images containing human faces/text then saves the images containing them along with basic.
+This script bruteforces for valid prnt.sc urls and for images containing human faces/text then saves the images.

 - Install [Tesseract-OCR](https://github.com/tesseract-ocr/tessdoc)